acucciniello/BlogPostImages/Python-Popular/Why is Python so Popular?.md

 As mentioned in the Introduction, Python is an Object Oriented Programming Language.
 Due to it being Object Oriented, more people are likely to adopt it.
 Object Orient Programming allows developers to model their code very similar to real world behavior.
 ## Built-in Testing

 Python allows you to import a package called `unittest`.
 This package is a full unit testing suite with setup and teardown functions.
-Having this built it makes something that is stable for developers to use to test their applications.
+Having this built in, it is something that is stable for developers to use to test their applications.

 ## Readability and Learnability

 As we mentioned earlier, the whitespace is important therefore we do not need brackets and semicolons.
-Also we mentioned Python is dynamically typed so it is easier to create and use variables not really having to worry about the type.
+Also we mentioned Python is dynamically typed so it is easier to create and use variables while not really having to worry about the type.

 All of these topics could be difficult for new programmers to learn.
 Python makes it easier by removing some of the difficult parts and having nicer looking code.
-The reduction to entry allows people to choose Python as their first programming language.
+The reduction of difficulty allows people to choose Python as their first programming language more often than others.
 (This was my first programming language.)

 ## Well Documented

 Building upon the standard libraries and the vast amount of 3rd party packages, the code in those applications are usually well documented.
-They are tend to have plenty of helpful comments and tons of additional documentation to explain what is happening.
+They tend to have plenty of helpful comments and tons of additional documentation to explain what is happening.

 From a developer stand point this is crucial.
 Having great documentation can make or break a language's usage for me.